Prag8855/aab/content/guides/sorting-trash-in-germany.md

     If it's still good, [sell or donate it](/guides/how-do-i-buy-and-sell-used-things-in-berlin).
 - **Appliances ➞ [appliance collector](https://waschmaschinen-entsorgung-berlin.de/), [hardware store](/guides/where-to-buy-what#hardware-and-home-improvement), or recycling centre**
     Stores that sell appliances must also recycle them for free.
 When you buy an appliance, they often take back your old appliance.
 You can also contact [Wachmachinen Entsorgung Berlin](https://waschmaschinen-entsorgung-berlin.de/).
-- **Big items ➞ recycling centre**
+- **Big items ➞ recycling centre or [collection days](https://www.bsr.de/mein-sperrmuell-kieztag-30414.php)**
     This includes furniture, appliance and mattresses.
-In Berlin, [BSR can pick up big items](https://www.bsr.de/sperrmuell-21705.php) (for a fee)
+In Berlin, [BSR can pick up big items](https://www.bsr.de/sperrmuell-21705.php) (for a fee).
+You can also wait for [bulk trash collection days](#bulk-trash-collection-days) in most areas.

 ## Trees, soil and grass